vmware/vic/doc/user_doc/vic_installation/README.md

 *vSphere Integrated Containers Installation* provides information about how to install and configure VMware vSphere Integrated Containers.

-**Product version 0.2.0**
+**Product version 0.3.0**

 **NOTE**  This book is a work in progress.

-For an introduction to vSphere Integrated Containers, see *vSphere Integrated Containers Overview*.
+For an introduction to vSphere Integrated Containers and descriptions of its main components, see *vSphere Integrated Containers Overview*.

 ## Intended Audience